 Pro Tip: Have a hose on standby to run water through the drain to help flush it away.
 Once the paste hits the sewer, it mixes with the other liquid and stays soluble.

 Rather than pouring it directly down the drain outside, you can tip it down the toilet.
 Use the flush and gravity to help it on its way.

 Only do this if you’re confident that the paste won’t block your pipework.
 The last thing you want is to take the simple task of disposing of paste and turn it into a significant plumbing blockage.

 Pro Tip: Remember, don’t do this with solvent-based paste, and it’s better to use the dry disposal method and throw it in the bin.

-Disposing wallpaper paste may sound simple enough, but you should consider what you’re doing in an ever-increasing eco-friendly world.
+Disposing of wallpaper paste may sound simple enough, but you should consider what you’re doing in an ever-increasing eco-friendly world.

 Luckily, wallpaper paste is classified as non-toxic to the environment and safe to dispose of using the methods described above.
 Just remember that solvent-based pastes are not suitable for pouring down the drain.
 If you’re unsure, find trusted professionals through Rated People.

 If you feel inspired to strip off your old wallpaper and replace it with a new look, check out our guide on how much it costs to wallpaper a room.

 Below are answers to frequently asked questions about the disposal of wallpaper paste.

 Can I dispose of wallpaper paste down the sink?